Election Committee: Technology and Innovation

 The former Information Technology Subsector corresponds with the Information Technology functional constituency and is composed of individuals who are members of relevant organisations including the Hong Kong Computer Society, the Institute of Electrical and Electronics Engineers, and the corporate members of bodies such as the Hong Kong Information Technology Federation, Hong Kong Wireless Technology Industry, and Society of Hong Kong External Telecommunications Services Providers who are eligible to vote at genera meetings, as well as corporations with certain licences granted by the Telecommunication Authority.
 In 2006 there were four organisations where individual members were qualified as electorates although they were not allowed to vote in general meetings such as the Professional Information Security Association and the Hong Kong & Mainland Software Industry Cooperation Association.
 Since 1998 there have been a number of additional associations included in the electorate.
 In 2006 there were 4,743 individuals and 261 registered corporations.

 Under the 2021 Hong Kong electoral changes, the Information Technology Subsector was replaced by the new Technology and Innovation Subsector with a significantly diminished electoral base.
 15 seats of the sub-sector are nominated from among the Hong Kong academicians of the Chinese Academy of Sciences or the Chinese Academy of Engineering.

 Third Sector

 Agriculture and Fisheries

 The Agriculture and Fisheries Subsector has a corresponding functional constituency Agriculture and Fisheries.
-It consists 79 corporate bodies including the Hong Kong and Kowloon Fishermen Association, Hong Kong Livestock Industry Association, and Hong Kong Florists Association and also corporate members of bodies such as Federation of Hong Kong Aquaculture Associations, and Federation of Vegetable Marketing Co-operative Societies.
+It consists of 79 corporate bodies including the Hong Kong and Kowloon Fishermen Association, Hong Kong Livestock Industry Association, and Hong Kong Florists Association and also corporate members of bodies such as Federation of Hong Kong Aquaculture Associations, and Federation of Vegetable Marketing Co-operative Societies.
 It consists of a small number of electorate with only 160 corporate electorates in 2006.
 The Subsector had contested elections in 1998 and the 2005 by-election.